 The fireplace is a nice spot to sit in front of in the evenings, especially given that it gets pretty cold up here at night, even in summer.
 Clear skies dropped lows into the upper 40s the night of our stay.
 There is also a small library downstairs where you can borrow a book to read if you get bored (sorry for the poor picture quality).

 As mentioned, all guest rooms are upstairs, which can be accessed either via a staircase from the lobby, or one from the parking lot outside which leads directly to the second floor.
 If you have a lot of heavy bags, prepare for a workout.
 The upstairs has more of a “period” feel to it, with a look reminiscent to what you may have found in an early-20th century rural house.

 This is a cozy inn, consisting of 13 rooms in the main building, along with 3 larger cottages off-site.
 As you’ll often find at country inns or bed & breakfasts, each room has its own name.
 We booked “Rhododendron” and “Emerald Ridge”, two rooms in the southwest corner of the inn facing the river.
 My wife and I stayed in Rhododendron, the corner room.
-This room, like most at the inn, is small, but charming, with an antique bed, and wallpaper believed to be the original used when the inn was built in 1914.
+This room, like most at the inn, is small, but charming.
+It features an antique bed, and wallpaper believed to be the original used when the inn was built in 1914.

 The innkeeper also leaves a bottle of wine in each room, which you can purchase and take with you.
 It looked pretty decent, but seeing as I can’t finish an entire bottle myself, and we didn’t have a proper carrier to get it home, I decided to pass.